Configure structured output for LLMs

 Purple

-Notice how the output follows the required choices.
-Without guidance, the model might have defaulted to more common options such as red, green, or blue.
+The output follows the required choices.
+Without guidance, the model might default to more common options such as red, green, or blue.

 Verify compatibility in the vLLM compatibility matrix.